Sinntaxx/ShowNTell/README/README.md

 ## Project Overview

-Tired of finishing an AMAZING tv show and having no one to talk about it with because your friends haven't watched it yet?
-Show & Tell is a global community of TV fans, a place where you can create a personalized feed of your favorite content, show some love for your favorite shows, posts, and fellow users with a "like", and write and share reviews.
-Inspired by Reddit and the desire to have conversations about our favorite shows.
+Tired of finishing an AMAZING game or tv show and having no one to talk to about it?
+Show & Tell is a global community of Game/TV fans.
+Here you can create a personalized feed of your favorite content, show some love for your favorite games/shows, post, and follow user with a like!
+Inspired by reddit.

-Visit the live site: [Show & Tell](http://showntell.uc.r.appspot.com/)

 ## How to Interact w/ Show & Tell